 In the first two semesters, students learn about inventories and documentation as well as fundamental management tools.
-Additionally, basic Art History and Cultural History are taught to provide necessary context.
+Additionally, the basics of Art History and Cultural History are taught in order to provide necessary context.

 Incoming Students on exchange programmes